data-apis/scipy-2023-presentation/paper.rst

 standardized APIs and behaviors.

-Direct participation in the Consortium by array and array-consuming library maintainers has facilitated coordination across the SPE.
+Direct participation in the Consortium by array and array-consuming library maintainers has facilitated coordination across the ecosystem.
 In addition to the `numpy.array_api`_ reference implementation :cite:`Meurer2021a`, several commonly used array libraries, including NumPy :cite:`berg2023a`, CuPy :cite:`Fang2021a`, Dask :cite:`White2022a`, MXNet :cite:`Yyc2021a`, PyTorch